Ryan Gosling: 2015–present: Established actor

 After a four-year break from film, Gosling returned starring in the 2022 spy-action thriller The Gray Man, opposite Chris Evans and Ana de Armas.
-The film had a limited theatrical release and was distributed by Netflix.
-Despite negative reviews from critics, who described the film as "mediocre" and full of cliches, a sequel has been announced and is in development.
+The film had a limited theatrical release and was distributed by Netflix to negative reviews from critics, who described the film as "mediocre" and full of cliches.
+A sequel has been announced and is in development.
 In the following year, Gosling starred as Ken in Greta Gerwig's fantasy comedy Barbie, opposite Margot Robbie in the title role.
 He also sang the song "I'm Just Ken" for the film's accompanying soundtrack as well as a cover of "Push" by Matchbox Twenty.
 His performance was acclaimed, with Anthony Lane of The New Yorker lauding his comedic performance as "peak Gosling", and Vultures Alison Willmore wrote that he "comes close to stealing the movie".
-He received Golden Globe, Critics' Choice, SAG, BAFTA, and Academy Award nominations for his performance.
+He received Golden Globe, Critics' Choice, Screen Actors Guild, BAFTA, and Academy Award nominations for his performance.
 He performed "I'm Just Ken" live at the 96th Academy Awards, where it was nominated for Best Original Song.

 Gosling next starred in the action comedy film The Fall Guy alongside Emily Blunt.
 It received positive reviews from critics but did not perform well commercially.
-Gosling will next produce and star in Project Hail Mary, based on Andy Weir's science fiction novel of the same name.
+In 2026, Gosling produced and starred in Project Hail Mary, based on Andy Weir's science fiction novel of the same name.
+His performance in the film received critical acclaim.
+He will star in Shawn Levy's space opera film Star Wars: Starfighter, and will produce Rachel Morrison's romantic drama Love of Your Life starring Margaret Qualley and Patrick Schwarzenegger.
+Since 2017, Gosling has been attached to co-produce a film adaptation of Jeff Lemire's 2012 graphic novel The Underwater Welder.
+In February 2021, Gosling signed to star in The Actor, an adaptation of Donald E. Westlake's novel Memory.
+Duke Johnson will direct the film and produce with Abigail Spencer under their Innerlight Films production banner.
+Gosling, who will also produce alongside Ken Kao, will play the lead role of Paul Cole, who must deal with his damaged memory as he struggles to rebuild his life after being left for dead and hospitalized in 1950s Ohio.
+He will reunite with Robbie in a prequel to the Ocean's film series.

+In July 2026, during San Diego Comic-Con, it was announced that Gosling would star as Ghost Rider in the Marvel Cinematic Universe film of the same name, scheduled to be released in 2028.